stacks-network/stacks/README.md

 Profiles may be viewed on any OneName profile explorer.

-The default explorer is onename.io, but developers may crawl the key-value store and set up their own explorer at any time.
+The default explorer is hosted on onename.io, but developers may crawl the key-value store and set up their own explorer at any time.

 URL pattern for viewing a profile on onename.io: